firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://www.openbl.org/lists/base_7days.txt).

-The last time downloaded was found to be dated: Mon Jun  8 20:07:00 UTC 2015.
+The last time downloaded was found to be dated: Tue Jun  9 00:07:00 UTC 2015.

 The ipset `openbl_7d` has **824** entries, **824** unique IPs.